Lab 8: Geospatial visualizations

 }

 Then, in the calculation for filteredDepartures, we use filterByMinute(departuresByMinute, timeFilter) instead of our previous filteredDepartures.slice().flat() operation.
-Don’t forget to do the same for filteredArrivals!
+Don’t forget to do the same for filteredArrivals like so:

 If everything goes well, it should now look like this: